 Any payment gateway you’re using comes with payment processing fees, whether it’s PayPal, Stripe, or Shopify Payments.
 Each gateway has a different rate.
 For example: with Stripe you pay 2.9% of each transaction plus a $0.30 surcharge.

 Try to look around for ones that suit you best, based on the number of orders you’ll be processing, and where your customers are located.
 Note that international payments will cost you more.

 Also keep in mind that unless you use Shopify Payments, Shopify will charge you an additional fee of 0.5% – 2% depending on your Shopify plan.

 These fees can be found in the Report Section of every Payment gateway admin.

 4. Custom spend

-Custom spend includes other expenses, such as software/app, influencers, rents, salary, Shopify plan, taxes.
+Custom spending includes other expenses, such as software/app, influencers, rent, salary, Shopify plan, and taxes.

 Now that you have every factor on the table, do the math and see your profit.

 Above is a universal guide to accurately figure out your profitability.
 It’s the old-fashioned way, but it works better than most apps out there.

 The only problem: you can’t do this every day.
 It’s acceptable on a monthly basis, but a true entrepreneur should spend time making more profit instead of doing math daily.
 But you also can’t wait until the end of the month to have enough data to make big decisions.